 Please be mindful of our planet and join us in our efforts to neutralise the GA2023 carbon footprint.
 We encourage all attendees to purchase airline carbon offsets and use public transport.
 GA2023 will minimise paper consumption and waste through use of technology and encourage attendees to bring their own reusable cups for water which will be complimentary and readily available.

-For more on sustainability and policies at the GA2023 click here
+For more on sustainability at the GA2023 click here

 ICOMOS GA2023 Fast Facts

 Dates: 31 August – 9 September 2023